PennLINC/FlywheelTools/Paper.md

 mapper (ORM) somewhat similar to the popular SQLAlchemy package.
 Programming with the Python SDK involves objects and methods that any user with Python programming experience can quickly pick up.
-*this is an excellent summary of flywheel.
-We should check with them about how much of this is ok to include in a public paper. is some of it trade secrets?*

 ### Flywheel Data Model